 Last Christmas I adapted the large traditional bar to make these mini Scottish Macaroon bar snowballs.
 If you want to see the real thing, head over to Christina Conte’s blog at Christina’s Cucina to see how to make the real McCoy bars!

 To puzzle us further, there’s yet another exception to the rule of almonds and coconut: there are plenty of macaroon recipes outside of France which use pie crust or pastry as a base and the macaroon reference is a mixture of coconut and/or almond toppings.
 For example, see this recipe for macaroon jam tarts.

-So before the confusion spreads any further between macaron and macaroon, let’s nip it in the bud.
+So before the confusion spreads any further between such differences between macarons and macaroons, let’s nip it in the bud.
 In all their varying forms, the macaroon refers to the coconut confection; the macaron today, unless a regional version is mentioned, refers to the Parisian or Gerbet macaron – the shiny, dainty version.
 Just don’t forget its frilly foot, otherwise it’s not a Parisian macaron.

 It’s just how I imagined it.
 Rio’s Copacabana Beach showed off this scene on our first night, directly in front of the hotel with the blue moon looking on.
 Although it’s winter, the weather is perfect at this time of year, with temperatures hovering around 25°C. As one new Brazilian friend teased, “Winter in Rio was last Wednesday”.

 Although we weren’t there at the time of the famous Carnival, we quickly realised how much more there is to Rio than Copacabana.
 For a start, there’s also Ipanema Beach.